tangentsoft/pidp8i/doc/cc8-manual.md

 To this end, one of us (Ian Schofield) wrote two C compilers for the PDP-8:

-1. A cross-compiler that builds and runs on any host computer with a C compiler that still understands K&R C.
+1. A [cross-compiler](#cross) that builds and runs on any host computer with a C compiler that still understands K&R C.

-2. A native OS/8 compiler and library, compiled to assembly by the cross-compiler.
+2. A [native OS/8 compiler](#native), compiled to assembly by the cross-compiler.

+Ian also collected and wrote the LIBC implementation common to both compilers.

 ## Requirements